ioliveros/data-crawler-test/README.md

 # This application meets and solves the following:

 	1. Write an application to crawl an online news website, e.g. www.theguardian.com/au or www.bbc.com using the scrapy crawler framework (http://scrapy.org/) - build the application in Java, Python or Scala.

-		- it is primarily build on Python and scrapes for - www.bbc.com (as a resource for demo purposes) - this can be change by adding the correct xpath queries on xpath_template.py
+		- it is primarily built on Python and scrapes for - www.bbc.com (as a resource for demo purposes) - this can be change by adding the correct xpath queries on xpath_template.py

 	2. This appliction should cleanse the articles to obtain only information relevant to the news story, e.g. article text, author, headline, article url, etc. Use a framework such as Readability to cleanse the page of superfluous content such as advertising and html.

 		- this application primarily scrapes for the following content related the ff. attribute: